Health & Wellness

 Students who are enrolled in an HMO or Medicaid plan outside of the plan’s service area, will be denied.

-Exception: RI, MA, and CT HMO and Medicaid plans.
+Exceptions: RI, MA, and CT HMO and Medicaid plans.

 December graduates are covered by SHIP through August of the following year of enrollment.
 Please refer to the plan year details to confirm the last day of coverage.
 If you are a December graduate and you wish to terminate your coverage early and request a refund of a portion of your insurance costs, please email studenthealthinsuranceplan@brown.edu to request a refund.
 Please state December Graduate in the subject line and include your Banner ID and graduation date in the body.